What’s Your Leadership Style in Nursing?

 The servant leadership style involves building relationships with team members and working to build their individual strengths.

-This kind of leadership style in nursing holds the team above themselves and acts as a "servant" to team members by taking care of their needs so they can be successful as individuals, making the team successful as a whole.
+This kind of leadership style in nursing holds the team above themselves and acts as a "servant" to team members by taking care of their needs to be successful as individuals, making the team successful as a whole.

 Teams under servant leaders have a solid understanding of the ideals and values of the facility and are encouraged to take part in decisions.